samulieronen/reaktor_warehouse/README.md

 [Deployed to Heroku -> Go check it out!](https://reaktor-warehouse-s21.herokuapp.com/)

 ## Some things worth mentioning
-For the api, I used Node.js and Express.js as I am most comfortable using them.<br><br>
+– For the api, I used Node.js and Express.js as I am most comfortable using them.<br><br>
-Frontend is made on top of create-react-app with React.js and datagrid made with react-table which was lightweight enough to handle all the data.<br>
+– Frontend is made on top of create-react-app with React.js and datagrid made with react-table which was lightweight enough to handle all the data.<br>
 <br>
-Implemented pagination as I had problems with exceeding the maximum call stack size when rendering all data in one go...<br>
+– Implemented pagination as I had problems with exceeding the maximum call stack size when rendering all data in one go...<br>
-Availability is also color identifiable for fast interpretation.
+– Availability is color coded for fast interpretation.<br>
+– Backend refreshing data every 5mins by default<br>
 <br><br>

 ## How to run?